SystemsApproach/ops/intro.rst

 1.3.2 Software Building Blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We assume three foundational software technologies, all running on the commodity processors in the cluster:
+We assume four foundational software technologies, all running on the
+commodity processors in the cluster:

+1. Linux provides isolation for running container workloads.

-1. Docker containers package software functionality.
+2. Docker containers package software functionality.

-2. Kubernetes instantiates and interconnects containers.
+3. Kubernetes instantiates and interconnects containers.

-3. Helm charts specify how collections of related containers are
+4. Helm charts specify how collections of related containers are
    interconnected to build applications.

 These are all well known and ubiquitous, and so we only summarize them